 Murder is both an aggravated felony and a CIMT.
 So someone who is convicted is both deportable and inadmissible.

-California DUIs are not generally considered aggravated felonies.
+Most DUI convictions are not generally considered aggravated felonies.
 To be an aggravated felony, a crime must be defined as such in the INA.43 But the current list does not include driving under the influence.

 And the United States Supreme Court has held that driving under influence is ordinarily not a “crime of violence."
 Crimes of violence constitute one category of offense that often counts as an aggravated felony.44 So unless the defendant is convicted of "Watson" murder, drunk driving is not a crime of violence--even if it causes injury or death.45